kleinsimon/MicroStructureToolBox/README.md

 # Installation
 Copy the File **LinearDistance_.jar** in the plugins/jars folder.
+When using Fiji, you can simply add the update site **LinearDistance**.

 # Usage
 Open one or more binary (black/white) images or binarize an image.
 Start the plugin by selecting "Plugins>Analyze>Measure linear distances" and select the results you want to obtain. ~~**All given lengths will be in pixels**, no scale is applied~~.